 \section{Introduction}

-It has been proposed that the magnetic field, pervasive in the ISM, might play an important role in the dynamical evolution of star-forming clouds \citep[e.g.,][]{shu+87, hennebelle, commercon11, crutcher+12, planck16_bfield_molecular_clouds, planck16_ismfilaments, matsushita18, beuther18}.
-Large-scale observation ($\sim$1\,pc) of the magnetic field revealed a well-ordered structure in the low-density envelopes of molecular clouds, suggesting that parsec-scale envelopes are magnetically supported against gravitational collapse \citep[e.g.,][]{franco10}.
-Besides their possible role in supporting clouds against gravity, magnetic fields may also strongly affect the formation and evolution of substructure within the clouds.
-Indeed the magnetic fields sometimes have a consistent morphology throughout scales, as reported by the TADPOL survey \citep{hull+14} that compared the orientation of the magnetic field at 20$^{''}$ and 2.5$^{''}$ in 30 low-mass star-forming regions distant of 125 to 2650\,pc.
+It has been proposed that the magnetic field, which is pervasive in the interstellar medium (ISM), might play an important role in the dynamical evolution of star-forming clouds \citep[e.g.,][]{shu+87, hennebelle, commercon11, crutcher+12, planck16_bfield_molecular_clouds, planck16_ismfilaments, matsushita18, beuther18}.
+Large-scale observations ($\sim$1\,pc) of the magnetic field revealed a well-ordered structure in the low-density envelopes of molecular clouds, suggesting that parsec-scale envelopes are magnetically supported against gravitational collapse \citep[e.g.,][]{franco10}.
+Besides their possible role in supporting clouds against gravity, magnetic fields may also strongly affect the formation and evolution of substructures within the clouds.
+Indeed the magnetic fields sometimes have a consistent morphology throughout scales, as reported by the TADPOL survey \citep{hull+14}, which compares the orientation of the magnetic field at 20$^{''}$ and 2.5$^{''}$ in 30 low-mass star-forming regions distant of 125 to 2650\,pc.
 At core scales ($\sim$\,0.1\,pc), the magnetically-regulated core-collapse models presume a dominant role of the magnetic field \citep{shu+87, shu+04, galli93a,tomisaka98, allen+03b, allen+03a}.
 These models are consistent with a handful of observations \citep[e.g.,][]{chapman13, qiu+14}, but due to a small fraction of consistent data, the magnetically dominant core-collapse does not seem to be the predominant mode of low- or high-mass star formation \citep{hullrev_19}.
 At the circumstellar disk scales, $\sim$\,200\,au, it is predicted that the magnetic fields have a perpendicular component to the disks, thus having a leading role for the triggering of outflows \citep{bland-payne, camenzind90,konigl2000, shu2000}.
-No systematic relation, however, has yet been observed between the magnetic field direction and the outflow orientation when these are probed in the low-mass regime at $\sim$1000\,au scales \citep[][]{hull+13, hullrev_19}.
-Nevertheless, one low-mass study toward 12 Class 0 protostars by \cite{galametz18} showed that at the envelope scale (600-1500\,au) the magnetic field is preferentially oriented either parallel or perpendicular to the direction of the outflows.
+No systematic relation, however, has been observed thus far between the magnetic field direction and the outflow orientation when these are probed in the low-mass regime at $\sim$1000\,au scales \citep[][]{hull+13, hullrev_19}.
+Nevertheless, one low-mass study toward 12 Class 0 protostars by \cite{galametz18} shows that at the envelope scale (600-1500\,au), the magnetic field is preferentially oriented either parallel or perpendicular to the direction of the outflows.